iharsuvorau/lammps/src/USER-FEMOCS/README.md

     $ make -j4 ubuntu    # uses 4 CPU cores to speed up compilation

 It might be needed to change *ubuntu* to something else, especially if you are running some other OS than Ubuntu.
-You can find better option either by
+For instance, as currently LAMMPS-FEMOCS could be run only with one CPU core, you might try *serial* instead of *ubuntu*.
+Other options could be found either by

 * running *make help* in *LAMMPS_DIR/src*,
 * consulting LAMMPS manual or